wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 }
 ```

-Can be seen from the above code, we add a `VolumeFileSystemResize` method to `OperationExecutor` and a `GenerateVolumeFSResizeFunc` method to `OperationGenerator`, which performs volume file system resizing operation.
+As can be seen from the above code, we add a `VolumeFileSystemResize` method to `OperationExecutor` and a `GenerateVolumeFSResizeFunc` method to `OperationGenerator`, which performs volume file system resizing operation.

-We also add a `MarkVolumeAsResized` to `ActualStateOfWorldMounterUpdater`, which will be invoked after the file system resizing operation succeeded. `MarkVolumeAsResized` clears the `fsResizeRequired` flag of according `mountedPod` to promise no more resize operation will be performed.
+We also add a `MarkVolumeAsResized` to `ActualStateOfWorldMounterUpdater`, which will be invoked after the file system resizing operation succeeds. `MarkVolumeAsResized` clears the `fsResizeRequired` flag of the according `mountedPod` to promise that no more resize operation will be performed.

- The main work of `GenerateVolumeFSResizeFunc` is simply invoking the `resizeFileSystem` method and `MarkVolumeAsResized`, looks like this:
+The main work of `GenerateVolumeFSResizeFunc` is simply invoking the `resizeFileSystem` method and `MarkVolumeAsResized`, it looks like this:

 ```go
 	resizeSimpleError, resizeDetailedError := og.resizeFileSystem(volumeToMount, volumeToMount.DevicePath, deviceMountPath, volumePlugin.GetPluginName())